sssshah/SiriAutomation/README.md

 - ocirmtf.zip  used with the Oracle Resource Manager (Not meant to vbe used with Siri)

 ### Step-by-step instructions
-Please download the High Level Steps.pdf
+Please download the Step by step guide.pdf